 About the Site

-Saint-Césaire is located within the Charente-Maritime department of France, 15 kilometers away from the city of Saintes.
+Saint-Césaire is located within the Charente-Maritime department of France, 15 kilometres away from the city of Saintes.
 The original excavations at Saint-Césaire, headed by François Lévêque, took place over 12 years, from 1976 to 1987.
 The excavation of the site resumed in 2013 under the direction of François Bachellerie (Service d’Archéologie, Alsace region, France) and Eugène Morin (Trent University).
 Isabelle Crèvecoeur (CNRS, France) became the excavation director in 2015 with this work still ongoing.
 The material from the site spans from the end of the Middle Paleolithic through to the Evolved Aurignacian (around 32,000 years ago).

 Excavations at Sainte-Césaire